HieuPhan33/MaskGAN/preprocess/README.md

 - `--resample`: resample the resolution of the medical scans, default is [1.0, 1.0, 1.0] mm^3.

 Since our paediatric scans have irregular sizes, we need to crop the depth and height dimensions in function `crop_scan()` at Ln 47.
 When running, the preprocessed 2D slice visualizations are saved under `vis` for your inspection.
 Use them to modify data augmentation `crop_scan()` as needed.

+## Update!

+Now, to use the based position selection strategy, our preprocessing stage generate files as: filename_XXX.jpg, where XXX corresponds to the relative position of the slice respect to the entire volumetric image.
+In that way, our model can choose slices of similar position.